2022 Cal-in-Sacramento Fellows

 Each year the Matsui Center's Cal-in-Sacramento program sends approximately 30 Cal students to California’s capital for eight-week public service internships.
 Cal-in-Sacramento is the University of California’s largest — and one of the nation's most prestigious — campus-based public service internship programs.
 For more than four decades, hundreds of Cal students have gone to Sacramento under our auspices to garner first-hand experience in the most dynamic state capital in the country.
 Many of these students have gone on to careers in politics, government, and public service.

 Cal-in-Sacramento Fellows work for eight weeks in Sacramento internships in the offices of Senate and Assembly members, the Governor's Office, state agencies, or nonprofit groups.
-The program provides students with a modest stipend for living expenses, free housing and a free light-rail pass so students can travel to and from work.
+The program provides students with free housing, a free light-rail pass so students can travel to and from work, and a modest stipend for living expenses, thanks to a generous gift from PG&E.

 Students prepare for their summer internships by taking the 3-unit course PS110B in the spring semester.
 During the spring, in addition to receiving instruction that will prepare students to succeed in their internships, students receive training in developing a research proposal on an issue of their choice that they will investigate during their summer internships.
 At the end of the summer, Fellows will write a blog post or op-ed, produce a 5-10 minute podcast or vlog, or create another multimedia presentation based on their research findings that can be shared with the broader public.